Sa-kws/E3C-Verification/README.md

 - Script 01 :
 	- E3C xml files
 		- Type the name of the folder containing the E3C xml files you want to treat at **line 7**.
-\
+		- You can modify the name of the folder in _datas_ or modify the name of the folder in the script.
 - Script 02 :
 	- Script 1 output
 		- Type the name of the folder containing the modified E3C xml files you want to treat at **line 59**.